bloxstreet/support/changelogs/store.md

 # Store Changelog
 This page outlines all changes made to the store, displaying the build number (viewable at the bottom-left of the game) and release date (DD/MM/YYYY)

+## Build xxxx (25/12/2021) - Unreleased
+Added:
+- Character scale button & gamepass - Become small!

+Fixed:
+- DataStore module failing to display data for some players on join

+Removed:
+- Build number GUI display (Use the Esc menu > Help or the Dev Console (F9) to see the current build)

 ### Build 8209 (19/12/2021)
 Fixed:
 - Sandwich shop will no longer allow players to create sandwiches